 Wearables are starting to take the world by storm.
 From wearable cameras, to glasses to fitness trackers, heart rate monitors and of course, watches; wearable devices are really catching on, and fast.
 Wearable devices are also starting to have an impact on a wide range of different industries including fitness, banking, healthcare, retail, travel, manufacturing and even insurance.
 According to Mindtree the worldwide market for wearable devices is projected to reach $20.6 billion by 2018, reaching an annual growth rate of 36%.

 As well as this, Mindtree suggests that by 2018 there will be 485 million global shipments of wearable devices.
 That is a lot of wearable goods.
 However, there is a lot of hype in this exciting market, and it is important to understand what is really starting to make a breakthrough and what is not.
 The health and fitness market is one area where wearables have really started to have a considerable grasp.
+Check out this article by Mobile Mob on the Fitbit Charge 5, one of the most successful wearables in the market.
 Yet what has been successful has varied.
 For example until now it has been reported that people are more reluctant to wear ear based devices, but are fine with wrist and eye ones.
 That has been starting to change, and ear-based devices are starting to become of greater interest due to their proximity to blood vessels in the ears.
 However, wrist-based products get far more attention than anything else.
 People particularly like devices that track their fitness in this way.

 The retail industry has recently started cashing in on the opportunity for wearables.
 Eyewear and wrist gear are particularly popular in this industry.
 The vision is that wearable technologies can be linked with payment processing to develop an end-to-end retail experience all based on the use of wearable products.
 It is envisaged that customers will be able to identify items and look at extra information online while they are at the store.
 This closely links online information with the in-store experience.
 Some of the big retailers like Tesco have been researching the possibilities in this area.